 Norwich has been a literary city for over 900 years: a place of ideas where the power of words has changed lives and transformed literature.
 In 2012 Writers’ Centre Norwich (now the National Centre for Writing) led the successful bid for Norwich to become England’s first UNESCO City of Literature, joining a prestigious network of cities worldwide.

 The National Centre for Writing is based at the historic Dragon Hall in Norwich.
-The 15th century medieval merchant’s hall is now a creative hub, with public events taking place in our Great Hall, an education space in our new south wing, and a writers’ colony and library.
+The 15th century medieval merchant’s hall is a creative hub, with public events taking place in our Great Hall and an education space in our new south wing.

 We offer a range of residencies, each with their own application process.
 Details of opportunities as they arise are available on our website.